Appsero/docs/docs/user-guide/forword-deactivation.md

 Fill up the form with email's Subject and Body.
 This email will be sent to the customer for this deactivation.
 Finally, click on `Update` button.

 > Deactivation Auto Responder has been enabled successfully.
-Now AppSero will email customer if they deactivate the Plugin/Theme.
+Now Appsero will email customer if they deactivate the Plugin/Theme.